Kingston upon Hull: University of Hull

 Kingston upon Hull is home to the University of Hull, which was founded in 1927 and received its Royal Charter in 1954.
 It now has a total student population of around 20,000 across its main campuses in Hull and Scarborough.
 The main University campus is in North Hull, on Cottingham Road.
-Notable alumni include former Deputy Prime Minister John Prescott, social scientist Lord Anthony Giddens, Woman's Hour presenter and writer Jenni Murray, and the dramatist Anthony Minghella.
+Notable alumni include former Deputy Prime Minister John Prescott, social scientist Lord Anthony Giddens, Woman's Hour presenter and writer Jenni Murray, Professor of Vaccinology at the University of Oxford and co-developer of the Oxford-AstraZeneca COVID-19 vaccine Dame Sarah Gilbert, Nobel Prize laureate and Professor of Economics at Stanford Graduate School of Business Guido Imbens, and the Oscar winning film director Anthony Minghella.
 The University of Hull is a partner in the new University Centre of the Grimsby Institute of Further and Higher Education (GIFE) being built in Grimsby, North Lincolnshire.

 University of Lincoln

 The University of Lincoln grew out of the University of Humberside, a former polytechnic based in Hull.
 In the 1990s the focus of the institution moved to nearby Lincoln and the administrative headquarters and management moved in 2001.
 The University of Lincoln has retained a campus in George Street in Hull city centre whilst Hull University purchased the adjacent University of Lincoln campus site on Cottingham Road.